hitheyuhong/MEGC2024-CODE/README.md

 Run `main_spotandrecog.py` for micro-expression analysis.

 By default, preliminary spotting results are saved in the `label/spot_result_test` folder.
 The final spotting and recognition results are saved in the `label/spot_recog_test` folder.
-Before running, ensure that the CSV file contains only the header.
+Before running main_spotandrecog.py, ensure that the CSV file (cas_pred.csv and samm_pred.csv) contain only the header.